Menu

 Can members of the public access confidential business papers?

-No. Whilst the business papers and minutes of a Council meeting are deemed to be open access information under the Government Information (Public Access) Act 2009, where a matter is considered in a part of a meeting that is closed to the public, only the resolutions and recommendations of the meeting are open access information.
+No. If a matter is considered in a part of a Council meeting that is closed to the public, the full business papers and reports are generally confidential.
+Only the resolutions and recommendations from that part of the meeting are automatically available to the public.